klieret/inspiderweb/readme.md

                         save the resulting merged db -o OUTPUT, --output OUTPUT
                         Output dot file.
-  -r RECIDFILESS [RECIDFILESS ...], --recidfiless RECIDFILESS [RECIDFILESS ...]
+  -r RECIDPATHS [RECIDPATHS ...], --recidpaths RECIDPATHS [RECIDPATHS ...]
-                        Input file with recids as seeds.
-Multiple files are supported.
+                        Path of a file or a directory.
+Multiple pathsare supported.
+If the path points to a file, each line of the file is interpreted as a recid.
+The collected recidsare then used as seeds.
+If thepath points to a directory, we recursivelygo into it (excluding hidden files) and extract recids from every file.
   -q QUERIES [QUERIES ...], --queries QUERIES [QUERIES ...]
                         Take the results of inspirehep search query (search string you would enter in the inspirehep online search form) as seeds.
 Multiple search strings supported.
-  -b BIBKEYFILES [BIBKEYFILES ...], --bibkeyfiles BIBKEYFILES [BIBKEYFILES ...]
+  -b BIBKEYPATHS [BIBKEYPATHS ...], --bibkeypaths BIBKEYPATHS [BIBKEYPATHS ...]
                         Path of a file or a directory.
+Multiple paths are supported.
 If the path points to a file, the file is searched for bibkeys, which are then used as seeds.
 If thepath points to a directory, we recursivelygo into it (excluding hidden files) and search every file for bibkeys.
-  -u URLSFILES [URLSFILES ...], --urlsfiles URLSFILES [URLSFILES ...]
+  -u URLPATHS [URLPATHS ...], --urlpaths URLPATHS [URLPATHS ...]
                         Path of a file or a directory.
 If the path points to a file, the file is searched for inspirehep urls, from which the recids are extracted and used as seeds.
 If